deveshm/connormcgarr.github.io/_posts/2019-05-13-Admin-Express-0day.md

 I still cannot figure out exactly why, but if I did not restore the original stack pointer, the shellcode broke.
 The shellcode seems to need one instruction executed before the call to ```msvcrt.system``` occurs, in order for the application not to trip over itself.
 As conveluted as it may sound, this is the best rationale I can come up.
 If anyone has any better information on this- PLEASE LET ME KNOW!
 My contact information is available on the [homepage](https://connormcgarr.github.io).

-Recall from above that we saved the old stack pointer in `ECX`.
+Recall from above that we saved the old stack pointer in ECX.
 We can use another subtraction method to do this.
-We will use a `MOV` instruction to move `ECX` into `ESP`.
+We will use a `MOV` instruction to move ECX into ESP.

 Here is the final exploit visually: